Skip to content

 You can always find these URLs by:

-• Using the system tray menu (Copy CalDAV URL / Copy CardDAV URL)
+• Using the system tray menu account entries (Copy CalDAV URL / Copy CardDAV URL)

 bash